-Figure 17: Statistical and political borders by industry
+Fig. 16.
+Statistical and political borders by industry.

-Notes: Figure shows the coefficients from estimating equation 13 in each industry.
+Notes: the Figure shows the coefficients from estimating eq.
+13 in each industry.
 Panel 1 shows the coefficients on the Statistical border dummies, where StatisticalB1 is the coefficient on the NUTS1 statistical border, while StatisticalB2 is the coefficient on the NUTS2 statistical border.
-Panel 2 shows the coefficients on the political border dummies, where PoliticalB1 is the coefficient on the NUTS1 political border, while PoliticalB2 is the coefficient on the NUTS1 political border, while PoliticalB2 is the coefficient on the NUTS1 political border, while PoliticalB2 is the coefficient on the NUTS2 political border.
+Panel 2 shows the coefficients on the political border dummies, where PoliticalB1 is the coefficient on the NUTS1 political border, while PoliticalB2 is the coefficient on the NUTS2 political border.